Don’t let your child tear your relationship apart

 Of course, if you talk about your kids only in connection with duties and hard work, it is no fun at all and definitely something one needs a break from.
 But if you try and repeatedly share with your partner when and how your children made you laugh or feel proud, it can connect you on a brand new level.

-5. Go out for a date at least twice a month
+5. Go out for a date at least once a month

 This applies to everyone regardless of whether they have a happy relationship or not.
 All the parents need to step out of the parenting world once in a while and spend some time together in a different environment.
 Whether it is a restaurant, or just going for a walk.
 Not only this is beneficial for your relationship, but also for your mind as it also needs a reboot every now and then.